There is a wonder I experience as a new mom, crossing new bridges as my oldest child does the same.

-I’ve been caught off guard by this new stage of life and its unexpected sprinkling of pixie dust, because my kids think EVERYTHING is magical.
+I’ve been caught off guard but this new stage of life and its unexpected sprinkling of pixie dust, because my kids think EVERYTHING is magical.

 From seeing a street sweeper, to a stranger’s raspy voice, to blossoming trees…it’s all entrancing.
 Holding a ladybug for the first time, and watching with sheer astonishment when it flies away!
 Listening for helicopters!
 Watching a puppy lap water from a bowl!
 Garbage day!
 Witnessing sprinklers turn on!
 Putting detergent in the washing machine!
 It’s new.
 It’s fresh.
 My mundane routine is suddenly dazzling and vivid.
 The days have more zest.
-I’m still tired, but my kids give me a shot of laughter hourly, and their thrill of pioneering a new world is contagious.
+My kids give me a shot of laughter hourly, and their thrill of pioneering a new world is contagious.